 In connection with the merger agreement, Gaylord and ResortQuest have entered into a subordinated loan and reimbursement agreement pursuant to which Gaylord agreed to provide ResortQuest with a non-revolving line of credit of up to \$10 million.
 Gaylord also provided an unconditional and irrevocable letter of credit in the amount of \$5 million to ResortQuest's former credit card processor on behalf of ResortQuest.
 Any amounts drawn on the letter of credit by the processor are automatically deemed advances under the subordinated loan and reimbursement agreement between Gaylord and ResortQuest, and are thereby automatically owed by ResortQuest to Gaylord under that agreement.
-As a result, amounts owed to Gaylord by ResortQuest under the subordinated loan and reimbursement agreement.
-As a result, amounts owed to draws on the letter of credit.
+As a result, amounts owed to Gaylord by ResortQuest under the subordinated loan and reimbursement agreement may be as much as \$15 million, \$10 under the line of credit and \$5 million as a result of draws on the letter of credit.
 Loans made under the loan agreement mature on the earliest of August 4, 2005, the effectiveness of the merger, or termination of the merger agreement.
 Loans made pursuant to the loan agreement are unsecured and are subordinate in right of payment to ResortQuest's indebtedness under its credit facility and senior notes.
 As of June 30, 2003, ResortQuest had \$20.5 million in borrowings under its credit facility due in January 2004 and \$50 million under its senior notes due in June 2004.
 If the merger is not completed and ResortQuest is not able to refinance or negotiate an extension of the maturity of its credit facility and senior notes, ResortQuest may be unable to repay advances made by Gaylord under the loan agreement.